 Component Group - a group of components, often based on region, product, or department.

 To start off, you should first create the components you would like to associate page access groups with.
-To do this, log in to the dashboard and navigate to Components.
+To do this, log in to your Team Member account and navigate to Components.
 You can always add or delete components in the future as well.

 For this example, we’ll keep things simple and pretend we have 2 customers, each on separate shards, with a global API component as well: